 Does a News Organization’s Ideology Determine the Facts?

-But while newsroom cultures are easy to identify, they are very difficult to change, especially in the broadcast financial era of well-financed ideological journalism, job intimidation, pressure to fill 24-hour time slots with incessant banter and beating the competition.
+But while newsroom cultures are easy to identify, they are very difficult to change, especially in the broadcast financial era of well-financed ideological journalism, job intimidation, the pressure to fill 24-hour time slots with incessant banter, and beating the competition.

 Yet while there is a solid connection between commercial journalism and capitalism, classic journalistic practices based on democratic principles (as espoused by Walter Lipmann) taught reporters to be open to iconoclastic approaches, while presenting as many sides of an argument that were relevant and attributable to reputable sources.
 Too much of that is absent today.